About Me

 Hidden bias in categorical response scales (with Brandon MCFadden, Emily Schlichtig, Lawton L. Nalley, & Aaron Shew)

-Revision Requested at the Journal of Behavioral and Experimental Economics
+Revision requested at the Journal of Behavioral and Experimental Economics

 Show AbstractSocial science researchers often use categorical scales (e.g., extremely unlikely, …, extremely likely) to measure behavioral intentions and assume proportional cardinality between the ordinal categories.
 However, respondents may have different interpretations, providing a potential source of measurement error in predicting intentions.
 This study asks respondents to associate a probability (i.e., 0 to 100) and variability (i.e., low, medium, or high) with response categories for intentions to exercise more or eat more vegetables.
 Results show that perceived probabilities of ‘unlikely’ categories are higher than under the assumption of proportionality, and perceived probabilities of ‘likely’ categories are lower than under the assumption of proportionality.
 Likely categories also featured relatively higher variability.
 Thus, measures of intention using categorical-response scales may overestimate positive intentions and underestimate negative intentions.